MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/move-users-from-the-cloud-to-on-premises.md

 If you are using a version earlier than Skype for Business 2015 with CU8 and the user is being moved back to on-premises in TeamsOnly mode, you must remove the UpgradeToTeams instance of `TeamsUpgradePolicy` before you move the user on-premises.
 You can either explicitly grant a policy with a different mode or simply remove the existing policy assignment for that user to use the global policy (as long as your tenant’s global policy is not UpgradeToTeams).

-To remove the user’s assignment of TeamsUpgradePolicy, run the following cmdlet from a Skype for Business Online PowerShell window:
+To remove the user’s assignment of TeamsUpgradePolicy, run the following cmdlet from a Teams PowerShell window:

 `Grant-CsTeamsUpgradePolicy -Identity $user -PolicyName $null`